Bell's Boys

 hile Wilbur and Orville were in Europe, a group of aviation enthusiasts came together in America that would give the Wrights a run for their money.
 Alexander Graham Bell, inventor of the telephone, had a passionate interest in aviation and had experimented with scientific kites since 1891.
 He was also a good friend of the Dr. Samuel P. Langley, the lately deceased head of the Smithsonian and builder of the unsuccessful Aerodrome.
 In many ways, Bell was Langley's successor — a Washington insider determined to develop a practical airplane with the apparent blessing of the U.S. Army.

-"Bell's Boys," as they became known, began work by building a small glider patterned after the Wright design, as well as a modified Chanute-Herring glider.
-They also gathered all the information they could on aviation and aeronautical engineering.
-In December of 1907 and January of 1908, Curtiss and Selfridge wrote to the Wright brothers, asking advice.
-The Wrights were candid — they answered question about engineering and materials, and directed the members of the A.E.A. to published papers and patents for more in-depth information.
-They thought well of Alexander Graham Bell — as he did of them — and it impressed Wilbur and Orville that he was in charge of this little group.
+After the Cygnet tests, Glenn Curtiss convinced the group to move their operations to Hammondsport, New York, where he had a factory, machine tools, and a slightly warmer climate.
+During the move – in December of 1907 and January of 1908 Bell's boys gathered all the information they could on aviation and aeronautical engineering, similar to the literature search the Wrights had done when then began their glider experiments in 1899.
+In fact, Curtiss and Selfridge wrote to the Wright brothers, asking advice.
+The Wrights were as candid with the A.E.A. as the Smithsonian had been with them.
+They answered questions about engineering and materials, and directed the members to published papers and patents for more in-depth information.
+They thought well of Alexander Graham Bell, and it impressed Wilbur and Orville that he was in charge of this little group.

 In Their Own Words